||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture

 WARREN TOBIN (TOBY) SAVAGE III, AIA (1939-)

 Savage graduated from Auburn University in 1964.
 He worked for Cogswell/Hausler until 1973 then moved to Haskins and Rice.
 There he advanced and the firm became Haskins Rice Savage and Pearce.
 He left that firm to be partner at Rairden Savage Architects before joining O'Brien/Atkins in 1999.
 Savage was the Project Architect for the $500 million Raleigh-Durham International Airport Terminal C Replacement and Expansion team.
-In 2013, Savage started W. Tobin Savage Architect, to focus on modernizing existing housing.
+In 2013, Savage started W. Tobin Savage Architect.

 1972 - The Toby Savage House, 316 Glenwood Drive, Chapel Hill.
 Four modular units, each 15 feet wide, rest on two separate exposed steel platforms that step down the sloped wooded site, minimizing the amount of clearing and grading required.
 A stacked walk-in closet and family room addition were constructed using existing cantilevered steel beams originally provided for future expansion from the lower platform.
 Features a conversation pit living room, suspended from the floor framing, making the fireplace easily accessible.
 Sold in 2015 to Elizabeth B. and Mitchell L. Luck.